 The rejected name was afterworth available as name, to be used.

-#9 Updated by Andreas Kohlbecker about 1 month ago
+#9 Updated by Andreas Kohlbecker over 2 years ago

 - % Done changed from 70 to 50